 - In Season 3 of Glee, Rachel Berry, who has been the "Lead Female" in every competition, is suspended and banned from the next competition.
 Thus leaving the next competition up to the back ups.

 - Inverted on A Different World, when Jalessa goes into labor.
 The panicking gang turns to pre-med student Kim. . .who promptly passes out.
 The scene cuts there, but by the time it's returned, the baby has been delivered and all is calm.
 The paramedics are there as well.
 Presumably, they got there in time to take care of everything.

-- The basic plot of both the Edutainment game Mario is Missing! and the more serious game Luigi's Mansion is that of Mario being captured, and having to be saved by Luigi.
+- The basic plot of both the Edutainment game Mario Is Missing! and the more serious Luigi's Mansion games is that of Mario being captured, and having to be saved by Luigi.

 - Subverted in Metal Gear Solid, in which a captured Solid Snake attempts to get Otacon to spring him from captivity.
 What he gets is...a pack of ketchup and some food, and Otacon adamantly refuses to take out the guard despite Snake's request.
 Played straight in that he brought you the pack of ketchup so Snake can fake death.

 - Princess Peach, the historic Damsel in Distress of the Super Mario games, steps up in Super Princess Peach when Mario and Luigi are kidnapped.